generalustelaru/ophir-2d/README.md

 - The game is playable but has no lobby (a server supports only one session at a time).
 - Barebones persistence.
 Nothing is saved except the last session.
 - The game is currently getting "Specialists" (variable players powers).
-- The interface language not yet standardized and missing quality of life features (incl. animations, transitions, tooltips, FTUE screens).
+- The interface language not yet standardized and missing quality of life features ( animations, transitions, tooltips, FTUE screens).

 Try it out